AndyLinNZ/dsc-2048/Part1.md

         mergeDown(r, c);
       }
     }
+    // Add these 2 lines in
     randomEmptyTile(1);
     resetMergeState();
   }
+  // Add this function in
   void resetMergeState() {
     for (int r = 0; r < row; r++) {
       for (int c = 0; c < column; c++) {